jaskirat1208/backtest-platform/README.md

 app.load_data()                     # Loads the data into a dataframe app.get_candle_info_df()            # Returns the entire simulation dataframe app.simulate()                      # Starts simulation from the beginning

+# To place a trade, use trade api to send the orders to the pnl calculator.
+# Pnl calculator uses last tick prices to calculate the observed Pnl
+app.trade(53825, 1)     # Buys 1 unit for token 53825
+app.trade(53825, -3)    # Sells 3 units for token 53825
+app.get_total_pnl()     # Returns pnl after all trades are made
 ```

 ## Helper for instruments